VodeniZeko/VodeniZeko/README.md

 ## 🙋‍♂️ About Me

 - Hey there!
 I'm Edvin, a Full-Stack Developer passionate about crafting elegant code solutions.
 I thrive on problem-solving and love to blend industry standards with innovative tech to build awesome things.
-Let's connect and code something amazing together! 🚀
+  [Let's connect](mailto:your.email@example.com) and code something amazing together!

 <!--
 - 🔭 I’m currently working on **[Cryptocurrency Price Tracker](https://www.bitcoindiagrams.com/)**